thejourneyofman/QuantLib/README.md

 ## Objects/Classes Added
 #### ThreadedLazyObject (based on LazyObject), which manages the thread, signal and slot.
-#### ObjectWrapper, which handle the threading processes and errors.
+#### ObjectWrapper, which handles the threading processes and errors.
-#### Strategy, which provide different modes of broadcasting between processes.
+#### Strategy, which provides different modes of broadcasting between processes.
 #### Communicator, which is a simple wrapper of MPI.

 ## How to use it